Stability and robustness of mathematical quasicrystals under statistical convergence

-the measure $\gamma_X$ captures the correlations between points in $X$ (representing molecules or atoms).
+the measure $\gamma_X$ captures the correlations between points in $X$.
 The {\em diffraction measure of $X$} is the Fourier Transform of the autocorrelation measure, i.e., $\widehat{\gamma_X}$.
-We say that a locally finite subset $X\subset\R^d$ is a {\em mathematical quasicrystal} if the diffraction measure $\widehat{\gamma_X}$ is singular (or orthogonal) with respect to the Lebesgue measure in $\R^d$.
+We say that a locally finite subset $X\subset\R^d$ is a {\em mathematical quasicrystal} if the diffraction measure $\widehat{\gamma_X}$ is orthogonal with respect to the Lebesgue measure in $\R^d$.
 The careful reader should note that this definition does not require $X$ to be uniformly dense, nor that $\widehat{\gamma_{X}}$ is purely atomic.
-In this work, we adopt the terminology {\em mathematical quasicrystal} because it encompasses a broader class of point configurations with some kind of order, such as the visible points of the square lattice \cite{vis}, and uniformly discrete sets with a singular continuous diffraction measure \cite{sincon}.
-Finally, We say that a (indexed) family $(X_{\alpha})_{\alpha\in I}$ of quasicrystals is {\em uniformly quasicrystalline} if there is a Borel set $S\subset\R^d$ with $\mathsf{Leb}_d(\overline{S})=0$ and such that $\mathsf{supp}(\widehat{\gamma_{\alpha}})\subset S$ for every $\alpha\in I$.
+We adopt the terminology {\em mathematical quasicrystal} because it encompasses a broader class of point configurations with some kind of order, such as the visible points of the square lattice \cite{vis}, and uniformly discrete sets with a singular continuous diffraction measure \cite{sincon}.

+A nice way to establish dissimilarities between two measures $\mu,\nu$ is through the so-called (localized) {\em Hellinger density} $h(\mu,\nu)$.
+In this Introduction it is not necessary to define it precisely, but we only need to say is that two measures $\mu$ and $\nu$ are orthogonal if and only if $h(\mu,\nu)$ vanishes.
+We refer the reader to Section \ref{ssec: specstab} for further details.
+Finally, we say that a family $(X_{i})_{i\in I}$ of diffractive sets in $\mathcal{UD}_{r_0,d}$ is {\em uniformly diffractive} if there exists a Radon measure $\mu$ in $\R^d$ such that

-In this work, we are concerned with convergence between locally finite sets in a {\em statistical sense}.
-Roughly speaking, we say that $X,Y\in\mathcal{UD}_{r_0,d}$ are at {\em statistical distance at most $\epsilon$} if for any ball centered at the origin, the set of points where they are $\epsilon$-far is at most $\epsilon$ times the radius of the ball.
-Specifically, for $X,Y\in\mathcal{UD}_{r_0,d}$ and $0\leq\epsilon\leq r_0/2$, we define
+Let us now describe the convergence of locally finite point configurations we are interested in.
+Roughly speaking, we say that $X,Y\in\mathcal{UD}_{r_0,d}$ are at {\em statistical distance at most $\epsilon$} if for any ball centered at the origin, the set of points where they are $\epsilon$-apart is at most $\epsilon$ times a power of the volume of the ball.
+Specifically, for $X,Y\in\mathcal{UD}_{r_0,d}$ and $0<\alpha\leq 1$, we define